kleresjo/plant-page/README.md

 # plant-page
- a website for your plants, created with PHP, HMLT and CSS
+ a website for your plants, created with PHP, HTML and CSS